-Carnival Cruises: Get on board Australia's Fun Ships
+Carnival Cruise Deals: On Board Australia's Fun Ships

-As part of the largest cruise line in the world, Carnival Cruises Australia is perfectly placed to offer cruisers a holiday with adventure, relaxation, fantastic food and plenty to do.
+As part of the largest cruise line in the world, Carnival Cruises Australia is perfectly placed to offer cruisers a holiday with adventure, relaxation, fantastic food and plenty to do while providing great deals.
 Read more

 If you’ve ever boarded a Carnival Cruise ship, you will have seen what separates this line from the others.
 The decor is bright and screams a message of unbridled excitement - think Disney meets Las Vegas.
 There is a reason they are called the “fun ships”.